pgbackrest/pgbackrest/doc/BLOG.md

 ## Block Incremental Backup

 Block incremental backup saves space in the repository by storing only the parts of the file that have changed since the last backup.
-The block size depends the file size and when the file was last modified, i.e. larger, older files will get larger block sizes.
+The block size depends on the file size and when the file was last modified, i.e. larger, older files will get larger block sizes.
 Blocks are compressed and encrypted into super blocks that can be retrieved independently to make restore more efficient.

 To demonstrate block incremental we need to make some changes to the database.
 With `pgbench` we can update 100 random rows in the main table, which is about 1GB in size.
 ```
 $ /usr/lib/postgresql/12/bin/pgbench -n -b simple-update -t 100
 ```

-On repo1 the time to make a differential backup is very similar to making a full backup.
+On repo1 the time to make a incremental backup is very similar to making a full backup.
 That's because most of the data is contained in a single table, so when the table is updated it must be copied in full.
 ```
-$ pgbackrest --stanza=demo --type=diff --repo=1 backup
+$ pgbackrest --stanza=demo --type=incr --repo=1 backup

 <...>
 INFO: backup command end: completed successfully (12525ms)
 ```

-Here we can see that the differential backup is nearly as large as the full backup, 52.8MB vs 55.5MB.
+Here we can see that the incremental backup is nearly as large as the full backup, 52.8MB vs 55.5MB.
 This is expected since the bulk of the database is contained in a single file.
 ```
 $ pgbackrest --stanza=demo --repo=1 info